PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

-The relationship ``2  \rightarrow 0`` can be derived in two ways: from the incidence relation ``3 \rightarrow  0`` by the `skeleton` function, or by the `boundedby2` function applied to a shape collection of cells and  a shape collection of the edges.
+The relationship ``2  \rightarrow 0`` can be derived in two ways: from the incidence relation ``3 \rightarrow  0`` by the `skeleton` function, or by the `bbyfacets` function applied to a shape collection of cells and  a shape collection of the edges.